 There’s a lot to love about Phyllostachys viridis ‘Robert Young’, also known as Phyllostachys viridis ‘Sulphurea’ or Golden Chinese Bamboo.
 It’s the sort of bamboo that satisfies a long list of requirements.
-Robert Young grows well in cold and temperate climates, withstanding temperatures well below freezing, and even a few ticks below zero on the Fahrenheit scale.
-It’s fairly fast-growing, running bamboo but doesn’t have the overly aggressive growth habit you’ll find with many other varieties of Phyllostachys.
-And its size and colorful stripes make this one of the most attractive species of bamboo available.
+Robert Young grows well in cold and temperate climates, withstanding temperatures well below freezing, and even a few degrees below zero on the Fahrenheit scale.
+It’s fairly fast-growing, running bamboo, but doesn’t have the overly aggressive growth habit you’ll find with many other varieties of Phyllostachys.
+Its size and colorful stripes make this one of the most attractive bamboo species available.

 Characteristics of ‘Robert Young’ bamboo